 In the “good old days” of telecommunications, network design wasn’t all that difficult.
-There were limited options due to technologies available, and the solutions were from reputable long-term providers.
-Technology advanced at a reasonable, predictable pace enabling network managers to plan and accrue finances.
-In those days, design and product selection was a matter of balancing current finances with long-term goals.
+There was a manageable number of technology options available, and the solutions were from reputable long-term providers.
+New technology emerged at a reasonable, predictable pace enabling network managers to plan and accrue finances.
+In those days, design and product selection were a matter of balancing current finances with long-term goals.

 With vast experience in VoIP migration, network security by design, and disaster response packages, REDCOM can help your company avoid the pitfalls others have suffered.
 Contact REDCOM today to discuss your VoIP migration concerns!